athaisyah/athaisyah/README.md

 - 👋 Hi, I’m Aisyah :)
-- 👀 I’m interested in the field of coding whether it is Web Development or Data Science.
+- 👀 I’m interested in the field of coding whether it is Web Development or Data Analysis.
 - 🌱 I’m currently learning on several programming language
 - 👩‍💻 [Visit my DS practice (Algoritma)](https://rpubs.com/athaisyah/LBB-CP)